-If and when a serious crime occurs on campus which is considered to be a threat to students or employees, you are notified in a timely manner through media such as a campus e-mail, a text messaging emergency notification system (optional sign-up) and postings around campus.
+If and when a serious crime occurs on campus which is considered to be a threat to students or employees, students and employees are notified in a timely manner through media such as a campus e-mail, our text messaging emergency notification system (optional sign-up) and postings around campus.
+The college also conducts a test of the text messaging notification system each semester to insure that it is working properly.

 The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, alcohol or drugs on campus or as any part of College activities.
+The

-The College is committed for the welfare of students to the Drug Free Schools and Communities Act.
+College is committed for the welfare of students to the Drug Free Schools and Communities Act.
 See the Substance Abuse Policies and Procedures section of this document for more detailed information.
+In addition, the college has strict guidelines in regard to fire safety which include not allowing candles, overloaded circuits or smoking on the college campus.